Make business sense of technical structures in applications and databases,

 It is hard enough for IT departments to keep in-sync schemas across the various technologies involved in data pipelines.
 For data to be useful, the business users must have an up-to-date view of the structures.

 Metadata provides meaning and context to business users so they can derive precise knowledge and intelligence from data structures that may lack nuance or be ambiguous to interpret without thorough descriptions.
 This is critical for proper reporting and decision-making.

 Hackolade is a unique data modeling tool with the technical ability to facilitate strategic business objectives.
 Customers leverage the Command-Line Interface, invoking functions from a Jenkins CI/CD pipeline, from a command prompt, often with Docker containers.
 Combined with Git as repository for data models and schemas, users get change tracking, peer reviews, versioning with branches and tags, easy rollbacks, as well as offline mode.

 Putting it all together is easy with integration of all the pieces of the puzzle.
 Design and maintain data models in Hackolade, then publish to data dictionaries so business users always have an up-to-date view of data structures being deployed across the technology landscape with synchronized schemas.
 Voilà!

 Note that some of our customers have pushed this even further.
-Leveraging custom properties, they create hooks for code generation of data classes and REST APIs used in different application components to provide the foundation for architectural lineage.
+Leveraging custom properties, they implement model-driven code generation of data classes and REST APIs used in different application components to provide the foundation for architectural lineage.